-- For Air Ambulance transportation provided by an out-of-Network provider, the Allowed Amount is based on one of the following in the order listed below as applicable: - The reimbursement rate as determined by a state All Payer Model Agreement. - The initial payment made by the Claims Administrator, or the amount subsequently agreed to by the out-of-Network provider and the Claims Administrator. - The amount determined by Independent Dispute Resolution (IDR).
+- For Air Ambulance transportation provided by an out-of-Network provider, the Allowed Amount is based on one of the following in the order listed below as applicable: - The reimbursement rate as determined by a state All Payer Model Agreement. - The reimbursement rate as determined by state law. - The initial payment made by the Claims Administrator, or the amount subsequently agreed to by the out-of-Network provider and the Claims Administrator. - The amount determined by Independent Dispute Resolution (IDR).